Process state: Terminated

 A process may be terminated, either from the "running" state by completing its execution or by explicitly being killed.
 In either of these cases, the process moves to the "terminated" state.
-The underlying program is no longer executing, but the process remains in the process table as a zombie process until its parent process calls the wait system call to read its exit status, at which point the process is removed from the process table, finally ending the process's lifetime.
+The underlying program is no longer executing, but the process remains in the process table as a zombie process until its parent process calls the wait system call to read its exit status, at which point the process is removed from the process table, ending the process's lifetime.
 If the parent fails to call wait, this continues to consume the process table entry (concretely the process identifier or PID), and causes a resource leak.

 Additional process states

 Two additional states are available for processes in systems that support virtual memory.
 In both of these states, processes are "stored" on secondary memory (typically a hard disk).

 Swapped out and waiting

 (Also called suspended and waiting.)
 In systems that support virtual memory, a process may be swapped out, that is, removed from main memory and placed on external storage by the scheduler.
 From here the process may be swapped back into the waiting state.